csplevuanh/levuanh/index.md

 ![World Action Models Framework](assets/img/wam.png)

 My research focuses on safe generative AI and its apps in physical/engineering sciences.
 I develop learning systems that are not only capable but trustworthy by design - systems where physical laws, engineering constraints, and safety limits are embedded directly into the generative process, rather than enforced afterward.
-I pursue this vision across the following domains:

-- **Materials science:** generating novel materials and molecules under stability, synthesizability, and property constraints.
+I am interested in applying the results of my research in the following areas:

 - **Autonomous agents & decision-making:** safe planning and control with formal guarantees, especially in multi-agent or human-shared environments.

 - **World modeling:** learning and simulating physically consistent environment dynamics for autonomous systems and beyond.

+- **Scientific discovery / materials science:** generating novel materials and molecules under stability, synthesizability, and property constraints.

 I’m always happy to connect with researchers working in the same direction.